 I want to recognize that truth as a breath of fresh air as our "cultural obsession with thinness" is most evident in the fashion industry.
 But therein lies a quandary--I have a hard time finding this an acceptable standard for a magazine that features athletes.
 Although many women struggle to maintain a healthy relationship with food, female athletes included, it would be very difficult for the woman featured in the regular issues to be anorexic.
 Food is fuel.
 The best athletes know performance is dependent on proper nutrition, hydration, sleep.
 A balance of mind and body is essential.

 Second, Sports Illustrated isn't a fashion magazine.
-Although athletes often promote fashion lines, directly and indirectly for athletic ware, only four of the models are athletes.
+Although athletes often promote fashion lines, directly and indirectly for athletic wear, only four of the models are athletes.

 Subscribers are free to opt-out.
 In "The Mail" section, essentially their "Letters to the Editor," readers are informed of what to do "If you do not want the swimsuit issue: The annual SI Swimsuit issue will be published in February.
 If you're a subscriber and would prefer not to receive it, call our customer service center toll free and let us know.
 If you choose not to receive the SI Swimsuit issue, SI will extend your subscription.